-- 4. Vehicle(s) known to be used - 5.
-Cross references to other gangs or gang members - (c) Should not be originals that would ordinarily be retained by the Records Unit or Property Unit, but should be copies of, or references to, retained documents such as copies of reports, field interview (FI) forms, Public Safety Communications Center records or booking forms. - (d) Shall not include opinions.
-No person, organization or enterprise shall be labeled as being involved in crime beyond what is already in the document or information. - (e) May include information collected from publicly available sources or references to documents on file with another government agency.
+- (a) Must only be included upon documented authorization of the responsible department supervisor. - (b) Should not be originals that would ordinarily be retained by the Records Division or Property and Evidence Section, but should be copies of, or references to, retained documents such as copies of reports, FI forms, the Communications Center records or booking forms. - (c) Shall not include opinions.
+No person, organization or enterprise shall be labeled as being involved in crime beyond what is already in the document or information. - (d) May include information collected from publicly available sources or references to documents on file with another government agency.
 Attribution identifying the source should be retained with the information.

-421.4.2 FILE REVIEW AND PURGING
+426.4.2 FILE REVIEW AND PURGING

 The contents of a temporary information file shall not be retained longer than one year.
-At the end of one year, the contents must be purged or entered in a Department-authorized criminal intelligence system, as applicable.
+At the end of one year, the contents must be purged.

-The Gang Unit supervisor or designated supervisor shall periodically review the temporary information files to verify that the contents meet the criteria for retention.
-Validation and purging of files is the responsibility of the Gang Unit supervisor or designated supervisor.
+The designated supervisor shall periodically review the temporary information files to verify that the contents meet the criteria for retention.
+Validation and purging of files is the responsibility of the supervisor.

-421.5 INFORMATION RECOGNITION
+426.5 INFORMATION RECOGNITION